 Access Filters

 Access Filters traverse access edges between entities.
-Each relationship contains its own set of filters to define the related entity.
+Each relationship contains its own set of filters to define the related entity.| Relationship | Question it answers |

 | Has access to | What does this entity have access to? |

-| Accessed by | Who has access to this entity? |
+| Accessible by | Who has access to this entity? |

 Building queries

+You can build queries two ways: Visual builder — add filters and relationships manually using the query builder.
 Natural language — describe what you want in plain English and OpalQuery will translate it into filters.
 Natural language input supports the same filters and relationships available in the visual builder.
+Examples:- “Users with access to AWS IAM roles”

 - “Who can access the Finance group?”